4-inch recessed lights are relatively concentrated and suitable for

 Review the installation location.

 A four-inch recessed light works better in smaller spaces.
 That's why you'll typically find them in cupboards, pantries, or bathrooms.
 It's an excellent choice for task lighting when you have an under-cabinet or wall installation to use.
-If you have a bigger room or more expansive spaces to fill, the larger 6-inch design is a better choice.

 Think about the interior theme.